cambridge-cares/TheWorldAvatar/JPS_BASE_LIB_BENCHMARK/README.md

 ### Parameters

 * TimeSeriesClientIntegrationBenchmark
-    * RDBMode: this controls how the relational database is set up.
+    * rdbMode: this controls how the relational database is set up.
 It only accepts "DEFAULT" or "REDUCEDTABLE".
     * numTimeSeries: the number of time series to be created for benchmarking.
     * numCol: the number of columns i.e. variables in each time series.
     * numRow: the number of row i.e. entries in each time series.